AdobeDocs/journey-optimizer.sv-SE/help/using/configuration/delegate-subdomain.md

    >[!NOTE]
    >
-   >Du kan skapa posterna och skicka konfigurationen för underdomänen senare med **[!UICONTROL Save as draft]** -knappen.
+   >You can create the records and submit the subdomain configuration later on using the **[!UICONTROL Save as draft]** button.
 Du kan sedan återuppta delegeringen av underdomäner genom att öppna den från listan över underdomäner.

-1. När den fullständiga underdomänsdelegeringen har skickats visas underdomänen i listan med **[!UICONTROL Processing]** status.
-Mer information om underdomänernas status finns i [det här avsnittet](access-subdomains.md).
+1. Once the full subdomain delegation has been submitted, the subdomain displays in the list with the **[!UICONTROL Processing]** status.
+For more on subdomains&#39; statuses, refer to [this section](access-subdomains.md).

    ![](assets/subdomain-processing.png)

-   Innan du kan använda den underdomänen för att skicka meddelanden måste du vänta tills Adobe utför de kontroller som krävs, vilket kan ta upp till 3 timmar.
-Läs mer i [det här avsnittet](#subdomain-validation).
+   Before being able to use that subdomain to send messages, you must wait until Adobe performs the required checks, which can take up to 3 hours.
+Learn more in [this section](#subdomain-validation).

    >[!NOTE]
    >
-   >Eventuella poster som saknas, det vill säga poster som ännu inte har skapats i din värdlösning, listas i listan.
+   >Any missing records, meaning the records not yet created on your hosting solution, will be listed out.

 1. När kontrollerna är slutförda får underdomänen **[!UICONTROL Success]** status.
-Den är klar att användas för att leverera meddelanden.
+It is ready to be used to deliver messages.

    >[!NOTE]
    >